Here's a look at how the different coronavirus vaccines work | NewsChannel 3-12

 Chinese company Sinovac’s CoronaVac uses an inactivated virus — one of the oldest methods for vaccinating people.
 Whole batches of coronavirus are grown, “killed” and then made into vaccine.
 Likewise, Sinopharm’s vaccine in an inactivated virus.

-Russia’s Sputnik coronavirus vaccine is an adenoviral vector vaccine.
-It uses a common cold virus called adenovirus 5 to carry the genetic material for the spike protein into the body.
+Russia’s Sputnik V coronavirus vaccine is an adenoviral vector vaccine.
+It uses two common cold viruses called adenovirus 5 and adenovirus 26 to carry the genetic material for the spike protein into the body.

 Comments